Ryman Healthcare has an emerging operatic superstar to call its own, and his name is Samuel Piper.

-Samuel said the year head of training and performing will be hard work, “but it’s always so exciting and it’s such a joy to do what we do”.
+Samuel said the year ahead of training and performing will be hard work, “but it’s always so exciting and it’s such a joy to do what we do”.

-“I’m extremely passionate about and dedicated to this career and without the support of generous organisations and companies such as Ryman Healthcare and Melba Opera Trust it really would not be possible for us to gather the amount of training and experience that is necessary for us to be competitive on an international stage.”
+“I’m extremely passionate about and dedicated to this career, Without the support of generous organisations and companies such as Ryman Healthcare and Melba Opera Trust, it really would not be possible for us to gather the amount of training and experience that is necessary for us to be competitive on an international stage.”

 Amy said alumni who have completed the program are now performing in major opera houses all over the world.